Triangle-Free Equimatchable Graphs: Structure of Triangle-Free Equimatchable Graphs

 We first consider the case where the vertices of $xy$ and $wz$ have at least one common neighbor in $C$.
 For a cycle $C$ of length seven, by Theorem \ref{C-OneEdge-Structure}, each of $S_{xy}$ and $S_{wz}$ contains four or five vertices, see the graphs $(d)$ and $(e)$ in Figure \ref{fig:InducedOneEdgeSubgraph}.
 By Lemma \ref{DisjointEdges1} and the cardinality of $C$, one can observe that at least one of the sets $S_{xy}$ and $S_{wz}$ have size four whereas the other may have size four or five.
 Hence, we deduce that $G'$ is isomorphic to one of the graphs $(A)$ and $(B)$ given in Figure \ref{fig:InducedTwoEdgesSubgraph}, where $C$ is a cycle of length seven.
 For a cycle $C$ of length five, by Theorem \ref{C-OneEdge-Structure}, each of $S_{xy}$ and $S_{wz}$ contains at least two and at most four vertices, see the graphs $(a)$, $(b)$ and $(c)$ in Figure \ref{fig:InducedOneEdgeSubgraph}.
 Then, it is easy to verify that the only possible ordered pairs $(|S_{xy}|,|S_{wz}|)$ are $(2,4)$, $(3,3)$ and $(3,4)$.
-Otherwise, in the other pairs there exists an independent set $I$ of size three such that $G'\backslash I$ has a perfect matching, contradicting with Lemma \ref{independent-set}.
+Otherwise, in the other pairs either there exists an independent set $I$ of size three such that $G'\backslash I$ has a perfect matching, contradicting with Lemma \ref{independent-set}, or there exists an edge of $C$ forming a $C_4$ with two different edges in $G'\backslash C$, contradicting Lemma \ref{DisjointEdges1}.
+(Note that this later corresponds to the cardinalities (4,4) for respectively $S_{xy}$ and $S_{wz}$.)
 Therefore, $G'$ is isomorphic to one of the graphs $(C)$, $(D)$ and $(E)$ given in Figure \ref{fig:InducedTwoEdgesSubgraph}, where $C$ is a cycle of length five.

 We now consider the case where the vertices of $xy$ and $wz$ have no common neighbor in $C$.
 For a cycle $C$ of length seven, by Corollary \ref{AtLeastTwoFour}, each of $S_{xy}$ and $S_{wz}$ contains at least four vertices.
 Then, the vertices of $xy$ and $wz$ must be adjacent to at least eight vertices in $C$, contradicting with the cardinality of $C$.
 Therefore, in this case there is no triangle-free EFC-graph where $C$ is a cycle of length seven.
 On the other hand, for a cycle $C$ of length five, each of $S_{xy}$ and $S_{wz}$ contains at least two vertices by Corollary \ref{AtLeastTwoFour}, see the graphs $(a)$, $(b)$ and $(c)$ in Figure \ref{fig:InducedOneEdgeSubgraph}.
 By the cardinality of $C$, the possible ordered pairs $(|S_{xy}|,|S_{wz}|)$ are $(2,2)$ and $(2,3)$.
 However, in the case with ordered pair $(2,2)$, one can easily verify that there exists an independent set $I$ of size three such that $G'\backslash I$ has a perfect matching, contradicting with Lemma \ref{independent-set}.
 Therefore, the only possible ordered pair is $(|S_{xy}|,|S_{wz}|)$ is $(2,3)$.
 Hence, $G'$ is isomorphic to the graph $(F)$ given in Figure \ref{fig:InducedTwoEdgesSubgraph}, where $C$ is a cycle of length five. \( \) \end{proof}